 Retail executives have work to do if they want to take a bigger bite of the digital apple.
-Your traditional strategies for eCommerce success will no longer cut it in 2024.
+Your traditional strategies for ecommerce success will no longer cut it in 2025 and beyond.

 The pandemic proved many retail heads wrong.
 “Consumer preferences are more durable than we thought,” says Hoyne.
 According to a recent Pew Research study, ecommerce sales have leveled out to just above pre-pandemic levels.